PLK2/RockPro64-Simple-Server/04-Install-Applications.md

 Start by _cloning_ (aka, copying) the **RockPro64 Simple Server** GitHub _repository_ (aka, all the files and folders) over to your server.

 1. SSH into your server as "bob" then navigate to */raid*: `cd /raid`
 2. While in that directory, clone the  GitHub repository.
-We want to avoid saving anything else on the microSD (that should only have Debian OS and Docker installed on it).
+(A this point we want to avoid saving anything else onto the microSD--that should only have Debian OS and Docker installed on it).
 Our RAID should have all our application files and data, so get used to saving things in the */raid* directory: `git clone https://github.com/PLK2/RockPro64-Simple-Server.git`
 3. Verify that all worked: `ls`
-4. If you'd like, you can rename the director to "dockerapps" or something else more manageable: `sudo mv -r RockPro64-Simple-Server dockerapps`
+4. If you'd like, you can rename the directory to "dockerapps" or something else more manageable: `sudo mv -r RockPro64-Simple-Server dockerapps`

 ## Required Apps
 These applications will allow your server to run smoothly and securely.
 I recommend you start with these.